 About the Mechanical Engineering Online M.S.
 Program

 The Department of Mechanical Engineering (ME) offers an online Master of Science in mechanical engineering degree.
+Our online MS program is the same (content, rigor etc.) as the traditional face-to-face program.
 The mechanical engineering graduate program provides students with an educational experience grounded in the engineering sciences and focused on producing a professional capable of systematically applying those sciences to solve real-world problems.
 The program encompasses advanced study and research in the areas of applied mechanics, control of dynamical systems, materials science, thermal and fluid sciences, and biomedical engineering.

 Why the University of Houston?

 Graduate students are taught by the world’s leading mechanical engineering researchers and are prepared to take on leadership positions in industry, government or academia in the Houston region and beyond.
 The M.S. degree plan in mechanical engineering specifically addresses the needs of students who seek to study engineering sciences as applied to the energy industry.
 Graduates of the mechanical engineering programs at UH are in high demand in the thriving Houston economy — in fact, 94 percent of students earning their bachelor’s degrees secure full-time jobs before graduation.

 Careers in Mechanical Engineering

 Career opportunities for mechanical engineers are excellent, especially in the city of Houston, the energy capital of the world.
 Alumni of the mechanical engineering graduate programs can be found in leadership positions in a variety of fields throughout the Houston region and around the world.